OctopusDeploy/docs/docs/administration/security/outbound-requests.md

 ---
-title: Outbound Requests
+title: Outbound requests
 description: Traffic details of network requests made by Octopus and Tentacle, and what information is included when Octopus checks for updates.
 position: 25
 ---

 This page describes any outbound network requests made by Octopus and Tentacle, and what information is included when Octopus checks for updates.

-## Outbound Requests by Tentacle {#Outboundrequests-OutboundrequestsbyTentacle}
+## Outbound requests by Tentacle {#Outboundrequests-OutboundrequestsbyTentacle}

 For security reasons, we minimize the number of outbound requests made by the Tentacle deployment agent.
 The only outbound requests you should see are for: